 The BDA offers its members organized committees to track important issues impacting Downtown Bellevue and the surrounding region.
 The committees convene stakeholders to discuss issues, collect input, and create messaging for BDA advocacy.
 With major policy positions, committees will present recommendations for the BDA Board of Directors, and if approved, BDA policy positions are established for future advocacy.

 - Committees are supported by full-time policy staff.

 - Meetings are organized with the latest information and materials.

 - Special guests are regularly invited to share insight into policy issues.

-- Messaging drafted at meeting is communicated at public comment and public hearings.
+- Messaging drafted at meetings is communicated at public comment and public hearings.